-While our empirical methodology is not able to measure the systemic effect of the government intervention, as such an effect is commingled with many other events taking place at the same time, we will be able to estimate the differential impact of the government intervention on the banking sector compared to the rest of the economy.
-If the source of the inefficiency is debt overhang, a bank run or liquidity, we should find evidence that the banking sector is in fact the main beneficiary of the government help.
+In this section, we test the effectiveness of the government intervention through an event study analysis.
+An event study is unable to measure the systemic effect of the government intervention, as such an effect is commingled with many other events taking place at the same time.
+Therefore, we will be able to estimate only the differential impact of the government intervention on the banking sector compared to the rest of the economy.
+If the source of the inefficiency is debt overhang or a bank run, we should find evidence that the banking sector is, in fact, the main beneficiary of the government help.
 If we do not find such a differential effect, however, then we should conclude that the main effect has been to stave off a panic or a systemic event unrelated to the banking sector.
-Thus, in particular, we should not expect such intervention to generate any additional lending in the economy, for instance.